 If your hands are dry (understandable I think, I wash mine about 30 times a day at the moment) then use a NATURAL hand moisturiser that does not contain any PEGS (petrochemicals) which when applied to the skin evaporate drawing out the skin’s moisture with it or synthetic fragrances which are endocrine blockers try this lovely Natural Hand Cream with the healing qualities of calendula and lavender essential oil.

-If you want to use a hand sanitiser but can’t as its irritating your skin or don’t want to use the alcohol we have and alcohol free alternative Natural Hand Sanitiser which uses the power of essential oils.
+If you want to use a hand sanitiser but can’t as it's irritating your skin or you don’t want to use the alcohol we have an alcohol-free alternative Natural Hand Sanitiserwhich uses the power of essential oils.

 The dirty list: a list of chemical ingredients found in a popular hand wash

-Parfum, CI 19140, CI 42090 synthetic fragrance– is an endocrine disrupter which means it can interfer with your homones
+Parfum, CI 19140, CI 42090 synthetic fragrance– is an endocrine disrupter which means it can interfere with your hormones

-Cocamide MEA - synthetically derived from coconut oil - it is not a naturally occuring product
+Cocamide MEA - synthetically derived from coconut oil - it is not a naturally occurring product

-- Magnesium Nitrate - is a toxic substance and a skin, eye and respiratory tract irritant.
+Magnesium Nitrate - is a toxic substance and skin, eye and respiratory tract irritant.
 Skin or eye contact will cause redness and pain.
 Inhalation will cause coughing and shortness of breath.

 Methylisothiazolinone Methylisothiazolinone, the Toxic Ingredient That Could Cause Nerve Damage.
-Also called MIT, this ingredient is often found in antibacterial product
+Also called MIT, this ingredient is often found in an antibacterial product

 WHY USE THESE INGREDIENTS